General Guidelines: To apply for a Non-Immigrant Visa

 - Q (participant in international cultural exchange program),

-In some cases, a "reciprocity fee" may be required once the visa has been authorized, but before the visa is issued.
+In some cases, a "reciprocity fee" may be required once the visa has been authorized, but before the visa can be issued.
 Reciprocity fees vary by visa type and the nationality of the applicant.
-This is based on what individual governments charge American citizens for the equivalent visa.
-When applicable the reciprocity fee is paid to the consular cashier following the interview.
+This is based on what individual governments charge U.S. citizens for the equivalent visa.
+When applicable, the reciprocity fee is paid to the consular cashier following the interview.
 Mauritanian citizens are not required to pay any reciprocity fee.
 You may visit the Department of State's Reciprocity Fee Website to learn if your application requires a reciprocity fee.

 Documents needed for the visa application:

 - A passport valid for at least six months.

 - A receipt for the non-refundable application fee.